LinearDigressions/meaning.github.io/README.md

 For adding a new feature to the site use feature/<name> branch from develop.

-If you want to update the actual website, you will need to build the site and then copy it over to the docs folder using the copy_site.sh script.
+If you want to update the actual website, you will need to build the site and then copy it over to the docs folder using the build_and_copy_site.sh script.

 ## Local Development